-Switch tab view - Right-click a tab and select Tab view options.
+Switch tab view - right-click a tab and select Tab view settings.
 You can choose from two different views:

-- Scrolling view - Tabs are displayed in a single, scrollable row.
-Click on the search icon to view a drop-down list of all open tabs.
+- Scrolling view - tabs are displayed in a single, scrollable row.
+To view a drop-down list of all open tabs, click the search icon .

-- Wrapped view - Tabs wrap onto multiple rows that are all displayed on screen.
+- Wrapped view - tabs wrap onto multiple rows so that they're all displayed on screen at once.

-- Close a single tab - Click the close icon by the tab header.
+- Close a single tab - click the close button by the tab header.